 Online video platforms have witnessed significant growth in the past decade in China, and the total number of online viewers reached more than 688 million last year.
-Youku is one of the biggest video platforms and has over 500 million monthly active users.
+Youku is one of the biggest video platforms, has over 500 million monthly active users and offers many opportunities for brands to advertise in China.

 1. Types of Ads